neovim/neovim/docs/configuration.md

 }
 ```

-In this (ficticious) example the `program` launch configuration item contains
+In this (fictitious) example the `program` launch configuration item contains
-the following variable substiutions:
+the following variable substitutions:

 * `${fileBasenameNoExtension}` - this is a [Predefined
   Variable](#predefined-variables), set by Vimspector to the base name of the